 What is Affirmative Action?

 Affirmative action is a practice that must be taken by covered employers to identify conspicuous imbalances in their workforce and take positive steps to correct and prevent any underrepresentation of protected classes.
-It is an action to recruit and advance qualified minorities, women, persons with disabilities, and covered veterans. –SHRM and Department Of Labor
+It is an action to recruit and advance qualified minorities, women, persons with disabilities, and covered veterans. – Society for Human Resource Management (SHRM) and Department of Labor

 What is an Affirmative Action Program?

 What is the purpose of an Affirmative Action Program?

 What does an Affirmative Action Program consist of?

 An affirmative action program must include the following:

 - Placement Goals

 - Identification of problem areas

 - Action-oriented programs and